 The power of proximity

-I know we’re in strange, remote–working times.
-But before we were all sent to our home offices by the pandemic, the OCIO team I am part of now all sat on the same floor and were part of the same wide and deep org chart.
-I could walk over to my colleague Tom Fletcher and the rest of the overlay services team to discuss how they might help make a client’s investment strategy walk and talk.
-A few seats away, I might talk to Greg Nordquist about cash equitization and risk management.
-I could walk over a few more rows and sit down with Travis Bagley and the transition management team to discuss the nuances of an upcoming portfolio transition or a request for outsourced trading.
-And I could step into a conference room with Mark Swanson and his team to talk about trustee services, performance reporting and many other ways we might improve operations for an institutional client.
-And guess what?
-All these teams still talk to each other, all the time.
+The OCIO team I am part of now is all part of the same wide and deep org chart.
+I can easily talk to my colleague Tom Fletcher and the rest of the overlay services team to discuss how they might help make a client's investment strategy walk and talk.
+Or I can ping Greg Nordquist about cash equitization and risk management.
+I can call up Travis Bagley and the transition management team to discuss the nuances of an upcoming portfolio transition or a request for outsourced trading.
+Or I can step into a conference room and video-conference with Roger Ellestad and his team to talk about trustee services, performance reporting and many other ways we might improve operations for an institutional client.

 How can a network of independent providers possibly match that power of proximity?
-While my team members may still be practicing social distancing, we all still have daily interactions, deep, decades–long relationships, and, most importantly, a shared mission of meeting clients’ needs together, as part of one actual team under one actual name.
-It’s a rare situation.
+While some of my team members may be in different offices, we all still have daily phone calls, deep, decades-long relationships, and, most importantly, a shared mission of meeting clients' needs together, as part of one actual team under one actual name.
+It's a rare situation.
 It takes decades and decades to build this kind of capability set.
 But it exists.

-The bottom line: Find a firm that does it all.
+The bottom line: Find an OCIO firm that does it all.